donglinkang2021/Surf/README.md

 Use `masm32` to code Edge Surf.

 > This is a project for my course: Assembly Language Programming.
 And there are many details in the original Edge Surf Game that I didn't implement.

+## How to play 🎮

+- Download the release version.
+- Click the `Surf.exe` file and play it.